James Prendergast (judge): Early life

 He was educated at St Paul's School, London.
 He entered Caius College, Cambridge in 1845, but soon migrated to Queens' College, graduating BA in 1849.
 In 1849, he married Mary Jane Hall at Cambridge.
 They had no children.
 He enrolled at the Middle Temple in London in 1849, but spent some of the following year teaching at Routledge's School, Bishop's Hull, Somersetshire.

 In 1852, he joined the rush to the Eureka diggings in Victoria, Australia.
 He had some luck as a goldminer but contracted dysentery and moved back to town where he became a magistrate's clerk, first at Elephant Bridge, then Carisbrook and, in 1854, Maryborough.
 In 1856, another Londoner, the young Julius Vogel, set up shop next to Prendergast's office on the Dunolly field, near Maryborough.
 Vogel and Prendergast began what was to be a long and mutually beneficial association.
 His brother Michael Prendergast was also in Victoria, and moved to Dunedin.

 Prendergast decided to emigrate to New Zealand and with his wife arrived in Dunedin on 20 November 1862.
 He was admitted to the Bar in Otago that year.
-His arrival in Dunedin coincided with the Otago goldrush.
+His arrival in Dunedin coincided with the Otago gold rush.
 Thirty-three lawyers were enrolled in Dunedin in 1862, and twenty more over the next three years.
 Prendergast's first client was Julius Vogel, then editor of the Otago Daily Times.

 In Dunedin, Prendergast prospered – he became a senior partner in the firm of Prendergast, Kenyon and Maddock.
 In 1863, he was appointed acting solicitor for the Otago Province, and in 1865 became Crown Solicitor in Otago.